AnujPratap-96/C-plus-plus-Patterns/README.md

-# C++ Patterns Repository
+# 🌟 C++ Patterns Repository

-This repository contains a collection of various C++ programs that generate different patterns using loops.
-Each pattern is implemented in its own file, and a detailed explanation is provided in individual README files for each pattern.
+Welcome to the C++ Patterns Repository!
+This collection features various C++ programs that generate different patterns using loops.
+Each pattern is implemented in its own file, with detailed explanations provided in individual README files.

 ## Patterns Included:

-### 1. **Pattern 1: Right-Angled Triangle of Asterisks**
+### 1. **Pattern 1: Right-Angled Triangle of Asterisks** ⭐
 ```
 *
 * *